YOU HAVE ALL THINGS IN CHRIST (Part 1)

-The New Covenant, unlike the Old Covenant, is not a work or performance-based covenant, but a faith-based covenant.
+The New Covenant, unlike the Old Covenant, is not a work or performance-based covenant, but it is a faith-based covenant.

-Under the New Covenant in the blood of Jesus Christ, God’s blessings are graciously bestowed upon the New Covenant believers, not based on their good works or performance, but on their faith in the finished work of Jesus Christ.
+Under the New Covenant, God’s blessings are graciously bestowed upon the New Covenant believers, not based on their good works or performance but on their faith in the finished work of Jesus Christ.

 The Scripture amply attests to the truth that the New Covenant believers are blessed purely on the basis of their faith in Christ Jesus and His finished work of redemption.